tempmail-lol/api-python/README.md

 ## TempMail Plus and Ultra

 If you have a TempMail Plus or Ultra subscription, you can use it in the API.
 Please see the usage below.
-If you need help, ask in our Discord server above or email us at contact@bananacrumbs.us.
+If you need help, ask in our [Discord Server](https://discord.gg/GkuEdPQjBa) or email us at contact@bananacrumbs.us.

 **You do not need an API key to use the free tier of TempMail**.